Gb-opeyemi/PostmanLogin/README.md

 # PostmanLogin

 A Maven Framework which is the solution to the test given for the SDET position at Clipboard Health.
-Written in Java and TestNG for Reports of Test Result.
+Selenium tests written in Java and TestNG for Reports of Test Result.
 This test follows the Page Object Model(POM) and helper methods were created for repetitive page interactions like click.
 This framework has the provision to run the tests locally and on Selenium Grid, also with Docker.
 This framework automates two test cases;